ksdinesh-07/azure-retail-data-pipeline/README.md

-# 🚀 Azure End-to-End Retail Data Pipeline
+# 🚀 Azure Data Engineering Project – End-to-End Workflow

-## Project Overview
+## 📌 Project Overview
-This project implements a complete **Medallion Architecture** (Bronze → Silver → Gold) data pipeline on Microsoft Azure.
+This project demonstrates an end-to-end data engineering pipeline built using Microsoft Azure services.
+It covers data ingestion, storage, transformation, analytics, and reporting using a modern data architecture.

+The goal is to design a scalable, secure, and efficient data pipeline for processing structured data from on-premises systems to actionable insights.

 ## Architecture
 MySQL (On-Prem) → ADF → Data Lake (Bronze) → Databricks → Data Lake (Silver/Gold) → Synapse → Power BI